lionesse/lionesse.github.io/index.md

 My best features are:

 - I'm cute
-- You will get to swipe among 10 000+ films
+- Swipe among 10 000+ movies
+- Save movies in your watch list
-- You can match with your friends, family, partner or date
+- Match watch lists with your friends, family, partner or date

-- Choosing a film to watch have never been faster or simpler - whether you are watching alone or together with someone!
+Choosing a film to watch have never been faster or simpler - whether you are watching alone or together with someone!

 ### Support or Contact